-An important observation is that, in the case of non-hereditary properties, the ISP$\Pi$ problem does not necessarily admit an FPT algorithm parameterised by the size of the solution.
-Indeed, the authors of~\cite{MT09} proved that when considering $\Pi$ as ``the induced subgraph is regular'', the ISP$\Pi$ problem is $\W[1]$-hard when parameterised by the size of the solution.
+An important observation is that, in the case of non-hereditary properties, the ISP-$\Pi$ problem does not necessarily admit an FPT algorithm parameterised by the size of the solution.
+Indeed, the authors of~\cite{MT09} proved that when considering $\Pi$ as ``the induced subgraph is regular'', the ISP-$\Pi$ problem is $\W[1]$-hard when parameterised by the size of the solution.
 This indicates the importance of considering graph-structural parameters for conceiving efficient algorithms for such problems.
-This is exactly the approach followed in~\cite{GKO21,LV23}, where the authors consider a generalisation of \textsc{Vertex Cover}, the ISP$\Pi$ problem where $\Pi$ is ``the graph has maximum degree $k$'', for an integer $k$ given in the input.
+This is exactly the approach followed in~\cite{GKO21,LV23}, where the authors consider a generalisation of \textsc{Vertex Cover}, the ISP-$\Pi$ problem where $\Pi$ is ``the graph has maximum degree $k$'', for an integer $k$ given in the input.

 \textbf{Distance from local irregularity.} In some sense, the property that interests us lies on the opposite side of the one studied in~\cite{AGTHP17,AEIM14,MT09}.
 Recall that a graph $G$ is locally irregular if no two of its adjacent vertices have the same degrees.
-The notion of locally irregular graphs was formally introduced in~\cite{BBPW15}, where the authors take some steps towards proving the so-called 1-2-3 Conjecture proposed in~\cite{KLT04} and claimed to be solved recently in~\cite{K23}.
-Roughly, this conjecture is about functions assigning weights from $[k]=\{1,\dots,k\}$ to the edges of a graph, called proper $k$-labellings, so that all adjacent vertices have different weighted degrees; the conjecture states that for any non-trivial graph, this should always be achievable for $k\leq 3$.
+This notion was formally introduced in~\cite{BBPW15}, where the authors take some steps towards proving the so-called 1-2-3 Conjecture proposed in~\cite{KLT04} and recently proven in~\cite{K24}.
+Roughly, this conjecture is about functions assigning weights from $[k]=\{1,\dots,k\}$ to the edges of a graph, called proper $k$-labellings, so that all adjacent vertices have different weighted degrees; the conjecture states that for any non-trivial graph, this is always achievable for $k\leq 3$.